Tom Paine and Democratic Republicanism

 Paine’s democratic republicanism didn’t win out in the U.S. Unicameralism simply wasn’t popular.
 The idea of America as a democratic republic was an idea whose time had not yet come.
 “Mixed government and separation of powers,” writes Gordon Wood, “persuaded most post-revolutionary politically engaged, pamphlet and newspaper-reading Americans that their political and legal institutions approached perfection.
 With the Federal Constitution secured by late 1787, little more, many believed, was required.
 Hence, anti-democratic discourse in the press and legislatures remained broadly prevalent in the United States until well after 1800.
 Between 1775 and 1820, those dissatisfied had to combat a profoundly ingrained bias that America’s political order possessed a degree of perfection that only a fringe was prepared publicly to claim it had not achieved.”

 But Paine’s democratic-republican ideas lingered.
 Thomas Skidmore, co-founder and leader of the Working Men's Party in New York in the late 1820s, was an admirer of Paine.
-Skidmore’s The Rights of Man to Property! (the title is no accident) extended Paine’s arguments around the subordination of property to universal rights outlined in The Rights of Man and Agrarian Justice.
+Skidmore’s The Rights of Man to Property! — the title is no accident — extended Paine’s arguments around the subordination of property to universal rights outlined in The Rights of Man and Agrarian Justice.
 In The Rights of Man to Property!, Skidmore depicted a two-class society consisting of a propertied ruling class and a propertyless majority inevitably subjected to a sort of economic slavery that made true liberty impossible.
 He advocated for a constitutional convention to abolish debt, end the right of inheritance, and bring about an equal distribution of productive and personal property.
 Karl Marx read about Skidmore and the American Workingmen’s Parties in the summer of 1843.

 Paine’s natural rights theory greatly influenced the English Chartists, England's most significant political movement in the 19th century.
-Marx and Engels (particularly Engels) came to appreciate democracy’s radical potential by observing the Chartists and engaging with their six demands.
+Marx and Engels came to appreciate democracy’s radical potential by observing the Chartists and engaging with their six demands.
 Paine’s natural rights theory and opposition to slavery also influenced the American abolitionist movement.
 Soon after arriving in America, Paine called slavery a “wicked practice” and argued in Rights of Man that “Man has no property in man.”
 When William Lloyd Garrison launched his newspaper, The Liberator, in 1831 in Boston, he placed a version of Paine’s words on its masthead: “Our Country Is the World — Our Countrymen Are Mankind” (In Rights of Man, Paine wrote: “The World is my country, all mankind are my brethren, and to do good is my religion”).

 Founded in 1901, the Socialist Party of America (SPA) made a great deal of Paine and his democratic republicanism.
 Harvey Kaye writes that during socialist Sunday schools, one teacher portrayed Paine, not the “aristocratic Washington,” as the “real father of our country.”
 In The Masses, a widely read socialist paper, one author placed Paine in dialogue with the likes of God, Satan, Voltaire, Mary Wollstonecraft, Mark Twain, and V.I.
 Lenin.
 The radical sociologist C. Wright Mills admired Paine, along with Tom Hayden, one-time president of Students for a Democratic Society (SDS) and author in 1962 of the Port Huron Statement.

 As John Dos Passos wrote, “In times of change and danger when there is a quicksand of fear under men’s reasoning, a sense of continuity with generations gone before can stretch like a lifeline across the scary present.”
 The life and work of Tom Paine, including his intransigent advocacy for universal rights and a unicameral legislature, will remain relevant as long as people continue to struggle to make the U.S. a democracy.
 Today, people struggling for democracy are beginning to set their eyes on the Constitution.
-Paine would be proud; Americans are again remembering that they have the power and duty to cast aside illegitimate political institutions and “begin the world over again.”
+Paine would be proud.
+Americans are again remembering that they have the power and duty to cast aside illegitimate political institutions and “begin the world over again.”

 References